sacrefies/csc643_bigdata/project2/docs/report.md

 ```
 *Figure 12: `get_lowest_story_score()` to run the query*

-Figure 13 and 14 depict the UI at the client side before and after the query request.
+Figures 13 and 14 depict the UI at the client side before and after the query request.

 ![alt_text](story_lowest_score_before.png "Before the request")
 *Figure 13: UI before user clicks on `Get Result`*